mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 character MUST NOT be present to separate options between TXT record strings as a separation is implied by using multiple TXT records.

-TXT records MAY be queried before SRV records because for example they could include the ``replicaSet`` option to define the replica set name.
+TXT records MAY be queried either before, in parallel, or after SRV records.
+Clients MUST query both the SRV and the TXT records before attempting any connection to MongoDB.

-A Client MUST use options specified in the Connection String to override options provided through TXT records.
+A Client MUST use options specified in the Connection String, and options passed in as parameters in code to the MongoClient constructor (or equivalent API for each driver), to override options provided through TXT records.

 .. _`Connection String spec`: ../connection-string/connection-string-spec.rst#defining-connection-options

-If any connection string options in a TXT record is incorrectly formatted, a Client must throw a parse exception.
+If any connection string option in a TXT record is incorrectly formatted, a Client must throw a parse exception.

 This specification does not change the behaviour of handling unknown keys or